2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 file = error
 ```

-### Assign Freeswitch to Ecallmgr zones
+### Assign FreeSWITCH to Ecallmgr zones

-Add local Freeswitch server(s) to local zone.
+Add local FreeSWITCH server(s) to local zone.

 So on `kazoo1.z100` run:
 `sup ecallmgr_maintenance add_fs_node freeswitch@freeswitch1.z100.somedomain.com 'false'`

 and on `kazoo1.z200` run:
 `sup ecallmgr_maintenance add_fs_node freeswitch@freeswitch1.z200.somedomain.com 'false'`

 If starting ecallmgr on it's own via systemd or init the command would be:
 `sup -necallmgr ecallmgr_maintenance add_fs_node...`

 Refresh to get above changes loaded from bigcouch
 `sup kapps_maintenance refresh "system_config"`

-Verify on Kazoo in each zone that only freeswitch for that zone is listed
+Verify on Kazoo in each zone that only FreeSWITCH for that zone is listed
 `sup ecallmgr_maintenance list_fs_nodes`

 If ecallmgr is started separately, with systemd or init, the command would be:
 `sup -necallmgr ecallmgr_maintenance list_fs_nodes`

 ### HAProxy config

-Edit `/etc/kazoo/haproxy/haproxy.cfg` on zone 100 Kazoo and Freeswitch server as follows.
+Edit `/etc/kazoo/haproxy/haproxy.cfg` on zone 100 Kazoo and FreeSWITCH server as follows.
 ```
 global
         log /dev/log local0 info